JustBoorish/BooBar/ReadMe.txt

 PLEASE NOTE: Make sure you restart your client after installing this add-on.
 Always restart your client when adding XML files as these only get read on load.

+Once you are happy with the castbar you can turn off the in game castbar be unchecking the "Interface Options->HUD Display->Show target castbar" option in SWL.

 *** How to uninstall ***